The Prime Minister: The National Day represents a great symbolism in the memory of the nation and the citizen - Welcome Qatar

 His Excellency the Prime Minister and Minister of Interior congratulated His Highness Sheikh Tamim bin Hamad Al Thani, Emir of the country, His Highness the Father Emir Sheikh Hamad bin Khalifa Al Thani (may God protect them and take care of them), and all citizens and expatriates residing on this good land, on the occasion of celebrating the National Day To the state … we ask God Almighty to bring back to us the memory of this day and the country flaunts the garments of honor, pride and strength, security, stability and tranquility.

-His Excellency added, “We are inspired by the founder (may God have mercy on him), his wisdom and insight and his proverbial words as a method and a guide to guide us in the process of building and progress, sustainable development and comprehensive renaissance, and we also derive from his fragrant biography the motivation to make the most precious and precious for the sake of the advancement of this generous nation, which needs all efforts.
-His sons, to work with sincerity, dedication and self-denial, especially at this stage that requires more effort to overcome crises and achieve the desired goals, and to continue to present pioneering models in various levels and sectors. “
+His Excellency added, “We are inspired by the founder (may God have mercy on him), his wisdom, insight and proverbial words as a method and a guide for us to guide in the process of building and progress, sustainable development and comprehensive renaissance, and we also derive from his fragrant biography the motivation to make dear and precious for the sake of raising this generous nation, which needs all efforts His sons, to work with sincerity, dedication and self-denial, especially at this stage that requires more effort to overcome crises and achieve the desired goals, and to continue to present pioneering models in various levels and sectors. “

 On the achievements of the Ministry of Interior during the current year, His Excellency Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani pointed out that the Ministry of Interior, like other ministries and state institutions, is doing everything in its power to provide high levels of performance and superior services.